 Rec.
 Risk Area Finding Recommendation Priority Management Comments Implementation Timetable (dd/mm/yy) Responsible Officer (Job Title) 1 Directed End of project reviews are not undertaken consistently, and is no requirement for post project evaluation to be undertaken by a Project Manager that is independent to the project.
 Without independent post project reviews, as it is hard for Project Managers to be impartial for projects that have a vested interest in. developed.
-Post project reviews be undertaken for all projects against this standard and post project reviews be undertaken by someone who is not the Project Manager.
-Agreed.
+Post project reviews be undertaken for all projects against this 2 Agreed.
 A standard for post project reviews will be developed.
 31/12/2020 Programme Co-ordinator 2 Delivery Of the ten projects that were selected to test it was found that there were two projects where the most recent highlight report had not been produced.
-The Programme Management Office had chased for the highlight report. required intervals for each project and submitted to the Programme Management Office for their review.
-Agreed.
+The Programme Management Office had chased for the highlight report.
+2 Agreed.
 A reminded will be issued for highlight reports to be prepared and submitted monthly.
-31/12/2020 Programme Co-ordinator
+31/12/2020 Programme Co-ordinator to the current changing working requirements as a result of Covid-19.